 And you also shouldn’t be lured into believing that if you achieve a green light, your SEO work on your blog post is done.

-Let Yoast SEO guide some of your actions, but not dictate them.
+Let Rank Math guide some of your actions, but not dictate them.

 It’s not a proofreader.

 And it doesn’t understand other SEO strategies and tactics that it wasn’t specifically programmed to understand.

 There’s SO much more to SEO than the guidance that Rank Math provides.

 But Rank Math WILL get you started on the right foot and help to remind you of a lot of the basic things you might be overlooking when writing your blog posts.

 Use it accordingly.